phasefactor/md2html.awk/README.md

 There might be italics, links, or other inline stuff in the line still so we should continue processing the line.

 The else block catches the fact that we are not in a paragraph currently and starts one.
 Turns out this is the only place this needs to happen.

+This should probably test for a maximum length of six `#` in a row, but currently does not.

 ### Order Matters
 Order matters in several places.
 Some are trivial: blank lines and horizontal rules are processed as early as possible to skip further processing if the line matches.